cse412-21w/american-industrial-energy/README.md

 ## Project Proposal Abstract
 Our project is motivated by the increasingly urgent issue of climate change.
-First we show historical trends of carbon dioxide emissions and concentrations in the atmosphere and with global temperatures along with projections for the rest of the 21st century.
+First we show historical trends of carbon dioxide emissions and concentrations in the atmosphere and global temperatures along with projections for the rest of the 21st century.
 Then we take a detailed look at the production and consumption of energy in the American economy.
 We show the energy use by county,